hopexmooon/MechaCar_Statistical_Analysis/README.md

 Deliverable 1

-write a short summary using a screenshot of the output from the linear regression, and address the following questions:

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- The variables that provided a non-random amount of variance to the mpg values are vehicle length*** and ground clearance*** because they have a signficant impact on the predicted MPG.
+The vehicle weight, spoiler angle, and AWD have p-Values that indicate a random amount of variance.

 Is the slope of the linear model considered to be zero?
-Why or why not?
+- If there is a significant linear relationship between the independent variable X and dependant variable Y, the slope will not equal zero.
+To determine this we find the p-Value of the linear model which is reported to be 5.35 x 10 ^-11.
+This is below the signficance level which means we are rejecting the null hypothesis.
+By rejecting the null hypyothesis we are determining that there is a significant linear relationship between the X and Y variable which makes the slope not equal to zero.

 Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+- The linear model reported an r-squared value of .68, which means that approximately there is a 32% variance from the model.
+This is not very effective because a large demographic of the population we are tested can't be explained.

 <img width="784" alt="Screen Shot 2022-10-10 at 11 39 09 PM" src="https://user-images.githubusercontent.com/108151049/194991828-3a29b1d7-aedb-4b05-b40f-4404885227cd.png">